kathryn-bod/WESTEM-Project/README.md

 # DB-FInalProject

 Go into WESTEM directory
 Then, into the server folder and inside go into the DBMS directory

 From there run the files in this order:

 python db.py
-- for thse file there were some alterations made to the actual workbend with the SQL queries below.
+- For these file there were some alterations made to the actual workbend with the SQL queries below.
 - These chnages were already implemented to the db.py on the original CREAT TABLE statement.
 - The only queries to run on the workbend are INDEX queries.